ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/10. Week10 Cryptography/README.md

     * Decode a message using Steganography
     * Down Load Image to find the hidden message
-    * Also used the riddle inorder to find a password
+    * Also used the riddle in-order to find a password
-    * Decoded Messege: mcclane
+    * Decoded Message: mcclane
     * Answe Key: 7skahd6

 ![picture](IMAGE/Riddle6_A.PNG)
 ![picture](IMAGE/Riddle6_B.PNG)

-# THE END: Succesfully solved all 6 questions and saved the network from the bad guys
+# THE END: Successfully solved all 6 questions and saved the network from the bad guys

 ![picture](IMAGE/THeEND.PNG)